weirichd/bloom/README.md

 ```

 This collection of functions is **awful**, in that it does not satisfy the needs of a "good" hash function, but for the purposes of getting the basic Bloom filter up and running this will suffice.

+## Should we write deterministic tests for the existence of false positives?

+This seemed like an interesting question and I have seen implementation of the Bloom filter which did this.
+I decided to not write this kind of test however, because
+* It would require engineering collisions, which, while not the most complicated thing in the world, would at least take a little effort
+* The test would need to be rewritten every time the has function implementation changed.
+These complications could be avoided by mocking the hash functions, but at that point what are you even testing which isn't already under test?